cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/risk-of-indirection.md

 ### Bank as debtor

 I said above that depending on your contract agreement with your custody account bank this behaviour may or may not be considered fraud.
-As an example, consider the Dutch online broker [Degiro](https://en.wikipedia.org/wiki/Degiro) that was recently acquired by flatex AG.
+As an example, consider the Dutch online broker [DeGiro](https://en.wikipedia.org/wiki/Degiro) that was recently acquired by flatex AG.
 It has (had) the account types [standard and custody](https://www.test.de/Onlinebroker-Degiro-Guenstige-Konditionen-mit-einigen-Haken-5238208-0/).
 If you chose the standard type then you allowed the broker to lend your shares to others.
-If Degiro makes use of that right then the bank becomes a debtor to you and your account statement does not show the amount of shares you have, but only your claims against the bank for a given number of shares.
+If DeGiro makes use of that right then the bank becomes a debtor to you and your account statement does not show the amount of shares you have, but only your claims against the bank for a given number of shares.
 Once you gave the bank the allowance to “lending to others”, this “lending to others” may also include lending to the bank itself.
 The bank can choose in how far it wants to hedge its positions in the market or not.
 The picture becomes essentially the following one: